Checkmarx/JS-SCP/src/communication-security/ssl-tls.md

 By default, the `tls` and `https` modules negotiate a protocol from the highest level down to whatever the client supports.
-Nowadays, current browsers are not allowing SSLv2, however, it is important to disable SSLv3 to protect against POODLE and TLSv1.0 to protect againt BEAST.
+Nowadays, current browsers are not allowing SSLv2, however, it is important to disable SSLv3 to protect against POODLE and TLSv1.0 to protect against BEAST.

-The `secureOptions` parameter on the `createServer` function from `tls` and `https` packages allows to specify the allowed SSL/TLS protocols as demonstrated below
+The `secureOptions` parameter on the `createServer` function from `tls` and `https` modules allows to specify the allowed SSL/TLS protocols as demonstrated below

 ```javascript
 const https = require('https');